Nu-SCPTheme/scipnet/README.md

 `make` will generate a file named `dist/bundle.js`.
 This is the file that will be included into the web page, and contains all frontend code.

+## Compatibility

+Portability was taken into account during design.
+At a minimum, Scipnet should work functionally on any browser that supports ECMAScript 5.
+This includes:

+* IE >= 9
+* Safari >= 6
+* Pretty much any modern browser (for more information, see [here](https://caniuse.com/#feat=es5))

+*In theory*, this should work on IE8 as well (and *maybe* IE7).
+However, I wouldn't be surprised if a few features didn't work, or if it just outright breaks.

 ## License

+**GNU AGPL**

 scipnet - Frontend scripts for mekhane
 Copyright (C) 2019 not_a_seagull